How to troubleshoot app health check failure problem

 [HEALTH/0] ERR Failed to make HTTP request to '/actuator/health' on port 8080: timed out after 1.00 seconds

 The error above is a http type health check failure, the app could not respond a HTTP request at /actuator/health within 1 second. http type healthcheck is far slower than TCP check because it engages HTTP handling.
 The developer could add additional check implementation and a framework could add a backend service check automatically.
-To resolve this error, we suggest not only reviewing app workload / resource usage, but also reviewing and improving the health check implementation.
+To resolve it, we suggest not only reviewing app workload / resource usage, but also reviewing and improving the service health check implementation.